jhnnyk/sk8prks-v4/content/skateparks/colorado/redstone.md

+---
-# Redstone Skatepark
+title: Redstone Skatepark

-adding a new one so I have more data to play with
+description: adding a new one so I have more data to play with
+---